This chapter is the detailed part of chapter 30| Bakumatsu Period History (幕末)1781 – 1867. Please read chapter 30 before start reading this chapter.

 Even though Japan was in Sakoku state (鎖国national seclusion policy), Japan knew what was happening outside of Japan.
 Since the early 17th century, Russia came to Japan.
 1792 and 1804, a messenger from Russia came to Japan to demand to trade.
 1808 England ship came to Nagasaki.
 In 1825, Tokugawa Bakufu ordered to fire guns at any ships come close to Japan, but in 1842, when England won the Opium War against the Qing dynasty, Bakufu decided to help Food and fuel for the foreign ships.
 We were afraid to have the same fate as Qing.
 In 1846, the U.S. sent Japan a fleet commander to open the diplomatic relations but Bakufu refused.
 The U.S. needed Japan to open the ports for the supply of food, water, and fuel for their whaling ships in the Pacific Ocean.
 In 1853, a fleet commander Perry* arrived at Uraga port of Japan with four warships displaying the military forces and demanded to open the country.
 Tokugawa Bakufu did not have any clear policy on how to handle the situation and also they realized it is difficult to maintain the seclusion policy any longer.
 In 1854, “the Japan-U.S. Treaty of Amity and Friendship” was signed.
 After this, Japan made a treaty with England, Russia, France, and the Netherlands.
 This ended over 200 years of Sakoku (national seclusion policy) and opened several ports for foreign ships.
 Those treaties caused many problems.
 One is; the treaties were an unequal treaty, second is; it caused the shortage of daily necessities, as a result, the price went up.
 Also, a large amount of gold flowed out of Japan because of the exchange rate between gold and silver was lesser in Japan.
 The exchange rate was gold 1 to silver 5 in Japan, but in Europe, it was gold 1 to silver 15.
 On top of it, there was a problem who should be the next Shogun after Shogun Tokugawa Iesada (徳川家定) since he could not have a child.
 At the chaotic time like this, each opposing feudal domain wanted somebody whose political idea is the same line with your own.
 Many other problems caused a big battle among feudal domains who were already opposed the Bakufu for different reasons.
 Now the base of Tokugawa Bakufu began to fall apart.
 The Choshu-Han (Choshu domain) and the Satsuma-Han (Satsuma domain) were the main big forces who were against the Tokugawa Bakufu.
 In the beginning, they were opposed to each other, after many strained relations and strained incidents, they both decided to reconcile and went after Bakufu together.
 Because England realized Bakufu did not have much power any longer, they started to become closer to the Emperor side, whereas France sided with Tokugawa.
 England and France almost started a war in Japan.
 Choshu-Han and Satsuma-Han (domain) realized it was not the time for Japanese to fight among ourselves.
 The process of the Meiji Ishin (Meiji revolution) time drama is the favorite historic drama Japanese like and we see it on TV and movies quite often.
 The most favorable story is about Sengoku period of Nobunaga, Hideyoshi, Tokugawa Ieyasu, then 2nd favorite story is about Meiji revolution time of Saigo Takamori (西郷隆盛), Sakamoto Ryoma (坂本龍馬), and Shinsen-Gumi (新撰組).
 Though it is a fiction but the movie, “Last Samurai “ staged at this time with a real historical character of Saigo Takamori.
 Also, Kido Takayoshi (木戸孝允), Ookubo Toshimichi (大久保利通), Shimazu Nariakira (島津斉彬), Hitotsubashi Yoshinobu(一橋慶喜), and many more, they played the active role and they were the driving forces to topple Tokugawa and establish a new government system center around the Emperor of the Meiji revolution.
 1867, Tokugawa Yoshinobu issued “the Restoration of Imperial Rule (Taisei Hokan, 大政奉還)”, this is to return the political power back to the Emperor.
 1868, Tokugawa opened the Edo-Jo (Edo Castle) to Meiji Shin Seifu (new Meiji government).
 Now it is called Kokyo (Imperial Palace), the present Emperor is living there.
 Edo-Jo were lost by a big fire, but the original moat (swans are floating), big massive stone wall, a beautiful bridge called Nijyu-Bashi (二重橋) are there, and big garden areas are free to walk around.
 It is right in front of the Marunouchi side of Tokyo station, a walking distance from Tokyo station.

 Commodore M.C.
 Perry came to Jaspan two times.
-In 1853, he brought the sovereign diplomatic document from the president of the U.S. Next year he came back to demand the answer for the letter.
+In 1853, he brought the sovereign diplomatic document from the president of the U.S. The following year he came back to demand the answer for the letter.
 They wanted Japan to open 5 ports, Japan only wanted to open one port.
 Perry studied Japan beforehand and realized the Japanese enjoy parties a lot.
 He brought skilled chefs and loaded livestock on his way to Japan for the party.
 He wined and dined the Japanese with whiskey, wine, beer, etc. The Japanese side also did elaborate banquets for them.
-Perry displayed the model train, the Japanese had a Sumo match and so on.
-The biggest hit was, Perry served at the end of the dinner, a dessert (cake) with a small flag with each Japanese guest’s family crest printed on it.
+Perry displayed the model train, the Japanese had a Sumo match, and so on.
+The biggest hit was when Perry served a dessert (cake) with a small flag with each Japanese guest’s family crest printed on it at the end of the dinner.
 Both sides came to an agreement to open three ports.
 After Perry went back to the U.S. he wrote a book about his expedition, “Expedition of an American Squadron to the China Seas and Japan, Under the command of Commodore M.C.
 Perry, United States Navy by order of the Government of the United States”.
-In his book, he wrote about Japan very favorably, the beautiful scenery and people’s ingenuities, and lively female.
+In his book, he wrote about Japan very favorably, the beautiful scenery and people’s ingenuities, and lively active females.